govindsingh3477/DeepThought-Edutech_Backend/README.md

-# Campus Connect Backend API
+# Event Management API

-Welcome to the Campus Connect Backend API repository.
-For detailed installation instructions, please refer to the Installation Guide.
+This is a simple backend API for managing events using Node.js, Express, and MongoDB.
+The API provides endpoints to create, read, update, and delete events.

 ## Overview

-This repository contains the backend API for the Campus Connect project.
  The API is built using Node.js and Express, and it connects to a MongoDB database.
 It also utilizes Socket.IO for real-time communication and other technologies to enhance functionality.

 ## Technologies Used